Frequently Asked Questions#

 If some of these ring true for your projects, mypy (and static typing) may be useful:

-- Running tests takes a lot of time or work (type checking may help you find errors early in development, reducing the number of testing iterations).
+Running tests takes a lot of time or work (type checking helps you find errors quickly early in development, reducing the number of testing iterations).

-- You want to future-proof your project even if currently none of the above really apply.
+You want to future-proof your project even if currently none of the above really apply.
 The earlier you start, the easier it will be to adopt static typing.

-It depends.
-Compatibility is pretty good, but some Python features are not yet implemented or fully supported.
-The ultimate goal is to make using mypy practical for most Python code.
-Code that uses complex introspection or metaprogramming may be impractical to type check, but it should still be possible to use static typing in other parts of a program.
+Mypy supports most Python features and idioms, and many large Python projects are using mypy successfully.
+Code that uses complex introspection or metaprogramming may be impractical to type check, but it should still be possible to use static typing in other parts of a codebase that are less dynamic.

 Yes.
 Mypy is free software, and it can also be used for commercial and proprietary projects.
 Mypy is available under the MIT license.